 The Bachelor of Science in Aeronautical Engineering enables you to progress to study at Master’s Level in several Engineering and non-Engineering disciplines.

-A1: Ability to apply knowledge of mathematics, science, and engineering.
+KU1 Ability to apply knowledge of mathematics, science and engineering

-A2: Ability to identify, formulate, and solve engineering problems.
+CS1 Ability to identify, formulate and solve engineering problems

-B2: Ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+PS2 Ability to use the techniques, skills and modern engineering tools necessary for engineering practice

-D1: Recognition of the need for, and an ability to engage in life-long learning.
+TS1 Recognise the need for, and demonstrate an ability to engage in life-long

 School Curriculum System | Minimum Admission Requirements |